 2016 DWI Laws in Texas

 As most know, Texas is a very conservative state so we do not expect to see a number of major changes in the DWI laws.
-That said, if there are any small or incremental changes that could affect your license suspension or jail time, we at the Mario Madrid Law Firm will make certain that we are educated on these updates.
+That said, if there are any small or incremental changes that could affect your license suspension or jail time, we at the Madrid Law will make certain that we are educated on these updates.
 We will not leave any stone unturned when it comes to helping our clients.

 If you have any questions about 2016 DWI laws in the state of Texas, do not hesitate to call us at any time.
 We have a legal staff that is more than willing to help you through these difficult times.
 We will also offer valuable resources that can assist you if you would like to educate yourself on some of the legalities in the state of Texas.